-This Order protects individuals who qualify under the CDC Order, including those who:
+This Order protects individuals who qualify under the text of the March 29 CDC Order, including those who:

-- Have used their best efforts to obtain government assistance for housing; - Are unable to pay their full rent due to a substantial loss in income; - Are making their best efforts to make timely partial payments of rent;

-- Would become homeless or have to move into a shared living space if evicted; and - Meet one of the following financial requirements: - Individuals who earns \$99,000 or less, or joint filers who earn \$198,000 or less, - Individuals who received a stimulus check, or - $\circ~$ An individual who was not required to report any income to the IRS in 2019.
+- Have used their best efforts to obtain government assistance for housing; - Are unable to pay their full rent due to a substantial loss in income; - Are making their best efforts to make timely partial payments of rent; - Would become homeless or have to move into a shared living space if evicted; and - Meet one of the following financial requirements: - An individual who earns \$99,000 or less, or joint filers who earn \$198,000 or less, - An individual who received a stimulus check, or - $\circ~$ An individual who was not required to report any income to the IRS in 2019.

-Applicants eligible for the North Carolina Housing Opportunities and Prevention of Evictions (HOPE) program are also specifically protected from eviction under this Order.
+Applicants eligible for the North Carolina Housing Opportunities and Prevention of Evictions ("HOPE") program are also specifically protected from eviction under this Order.

-Does the CDC Order cover all forms of rental housing?
+Does the Order cover all forms of rental housing?

-The CDC Order applies to all standard rental housing.
+The Governor's Order, like the CDC Order, applies to all standard rental housing.
 It does not cover individuals renting hotels, motels, or other temporary guest home rentals.